 Cancellation - 1 to 3 months’ notice prior to course: Full cost of course is due.
 If you booked a consecutive group of courses, your cancellation date will be calculated from the start date of the FIRST of those consecutive courses.
 Courses 1 to 3 months away can be moved to a later date at no cost, but not cancelled without losing all course fees.

-Less than 2 WEEKS or Non-Arrival at Course: Full cost of course is due.
+Less than 2 WEEKS or Non-Arrival at Course: Full cost of course is due and non-refundable.
 SYSA has NO obligation to rebook the candidate/s on a later course, and if the client wishes to rebook the course he/she missed, he/she will have to pay the FULL course fee again to ensure a course booking for a later date.
-Unfortunately no reason whatsoever will be deemed valid in regards to missing/non-arrival at a course.
+Unfortunately, NO REASON whatsoever will be deemed valid in regards to missing/non-arrival at a course.

 Any student who fails to arrive, for any reason whatsoever, including illness, even if you notified the school (any period less than 2 weeks before your course commences), will automatically forfeit the total monies paid and no liability by doing so shall attach to SYSA whatsoever.
 SYSA will also not rebook the student/s for a later date without receiving the FULL course payment for the new course date.